-Swiss-based fintech businesses are, for instance, active in payments, investment and asset management services, exchange services, crowdfunding and crowdlending, insurance-related services (insurtech) as well as in various platform services, e.g. for the purposes of fundraising and/or distribution of financial instruments.
-Many businesses with a focus on DLT are based in the so-called "Crypto Valley" in the Canton of Zug, which initially became known as a hub for initial coin offerings ("ICOs").
+Swiss-based fintech businesses are active in areas such as payments, investment and asset management services, exchange services, crowdfunding and crowdlending, insurance-related services (insurtech), regulation/compliance-related services (regtech) as well as in various platform services, e.g. for the purposes of fundraising and/or distribution of financial instruments.
+Many businesses with a focus on DLT are based in the so-called "Crypto Valley" in the Canton of Zug, Switzerland, which initially became known as a hub for initial coin offerings ("ICOs").
 While cryptocurrencies and related services such as staking remain an active topic, security tokens and their issuance and trading infrastructures have in the more recent past received increasing attention.
-In November 2021, the Swiss stock exchange SIX ("SIX") launched a separate, fully regulated digital platform under the name SIX Digital Exchange ("SDX"), which provides a fully integrated end-to-end trading, settlement and custody service for digital assets.
-Another focus in the market has been on decentralised finance ("DeFi") applications, which aim to achieve decentralisation and reduce the need for intermediaries in the financial sector through the use of smart contracts.
-Although there are still many open questions as to the legal and regulatory treatment of DeFi, it has been a rapidly growing sector (FINMA Risk Monitor 2022, p.
-19).
+In November 2021, the Swiss stock exchange SIX ("SIX") launched a separate, fully regulated digital platform under the name SIX Digital Exchange, which provides a fully integrated end-to-end trading, settlement and custody service for digital assets.